Seif-APIs/JavaFileUploader/README.md

 * To get an uploaded file you need the URL to the "uploads" folder and the file name as stored in the server.<br/>(exemple: http://localhost/foldername/uploads/filename.extension)

-* PS: File name as stored in server is the return value for the upload method in the PhpRestFileUploader JAVA API
+* PS: File name as stored in server is the return value of the upload method in the PhpRestFileUploader JAVA API

-Server folder tree exemple (wamp):
+### Server folder tree exemple (wamp):
 	www:
           |
           |--- exmplefolder